 (Internal announcements transferred to hearing aid via T-coil)

-3 Scania K230UB Buses currently have the APIS installed.
+For the 2019 trial, 3 Scania K230UB Buses had the APIS installed.
 These buses are:

 SBS5051X and SBS5236E had their APIS installed earlier in November 2018.
 Buses installed with APIS can be located through the MAVIS App.

 As part of the Assistive Passenger Information System (APIS), several additional pieces of equipment will be installed on buses plying the selected trial services.
 These include: